Seagate/cortx-motr/Motr-Terminology-Guide.md

   </tr>
   <tr>
       <td>Parity group</td>
       <td>A parity group is a collection of data units and their parity units.
 We only consider layouts where data units of a parity group are contiguous in the source.
 We do consider layouts where units of a parity group are not contiguous in the target (parity declustering).
-Layouts of N+K pattern allow data in a parity group to be reconstructed when no more than K units of the parity group are missing.
+Layouts of the N+K pattern allow data in a parity group to be reconstructed when no more than K units of the parity group are missing.
       </td>
   </tr>
   <tr>